ipfs-inactive/blog/content/post/108-js-ipfs-0.50.0.md

 Help is at hand in the shape of the [ipfs-message-port-client](https://www.npmjs.com/package/ipfs-message-port-client) and [ipfs-message-port-server](https://www.npmjs.com/package/ipfs-message-port-server) which allow you to run one IPFS node in a [SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker) and share it between multiple tabs within your application.

-There will be a more in depth post here on this subject soon but in the meantime check out the [browser-sharing-node-across-tabs](https://github.com/ipfs/js-ipfs/tree/master/examples/browser-sharing-node-across-tabs) for an example of how to use it!
+There will be a more in depth post here on this subject soon but in the meantime check out the [browser-sharing-node-across-tabs](https://github.com/ipfs/js-ipfs/tree/master/examples/browser-sharing-node-across-tabs) example to see how to use it!

-## 📌 Pins in the datastore
+## 📌 Pinning performance

 When you add a piece of content to your local IPFS node, it's pinned in place to prevent the blocks that make up your files being deleted during garbage collection.
 The pin is placed in a collection of pins we call a pinset.